Korvus: Stranded on Earth

 When Korvus and the group returned to the X-Men, a new situation began to emerge.
-Rogue could feel that more people had returned to Earth than they knew and, when Dr. Nemesis conducted his tests, he found that Korvus held the key.
+Rogue could feel that more people had returned to Earth than they knew and, when Doctor Nemesis conducted his tests, he found that Korvus held the key.
 Each of the eight heroes who had been on the station now possessed a small quantity of unknown energy, but Korvus' sword had a much higher concentration of it.
 The sword had become a doorway and someone was on the other side.

 Rogue figured out it was a lost ally that she thought had died.
 Whilst Rogue set off on a rescue mission, Korvus was left to get acquainted with the X-Men's home of Utopia.
 He was not impressed by Cyclops or the fact the X-Men were being forced to live on a small island.
 Korvus was at a loss as to what to do now he was on Earth but thankfully an opportunity dropped in his lap.
 The space station that was teleported to Earth also contained a Shi'ar salvage crew that were just happening to be looking for a captain.
 Korvus left Earth to be in space where he was much more at home.

 Back with the Starjammers

-The distance between Rachel and Korvus didn't help their relationship and they drifted apart.
-The captain role didn't last long either, so he decided to leave everything behind and find the remaining Starjammers.
-He wasn't the only one to rejoin the team as Corsair, the team's dead leader, was resurrected and resumed his duty as captain of the space pirates.
+The distance between Rachel and Korvus did not help their relationship and they drifted apart.
+The captain role did not last long either, so he decided to leave everything behind and find the remaining Starjammers.
+He was not the only one to rejoin the team as Corsair, the team's dead leader, was resurrected and resumed his duty as captain of the space pirates.
 When the younger version of Jean Grey was put on trial for the crime of one day becoming host for the Phoenix Force, Korvus and the Starjammers intervened.

 After his brief dalliance with Earth, Korvus remained with the Starjammers to travel the universe in search of adventure and glory.
 He found a suitable role amongst them as the mechanic for the starship and was even left in charge when Corsair was away.
-Unfortunately, when Corsair was off traveling with his son, the Starjammers were attacked by a rival gang of pirates and Korvus was cast out into space to die alongside his fellow crew.
+When Corsair was off traveling with his son, the Starjammers were attacked by a rival gang of pirates and Korvus was cast out into space to die alongside his fellow crew.
 He was saved from certain death by a passing ship but the crew recognized the pirates and Korvus was arrested.
 He was due to be auctioned off as a slave but was saved by Corsair, who had stolen his ship back.
 Korvus is once again on the Starjammer, serving as its mechanic/muscle.

 Powers and abilities

-Korvus possesses all the typical attributes associated with the avian Shi'ar race of superhuman strength (typically able to lift 1 ton in Earth's gravity), enhanced speed, reflexes, agility, flexibility, coordination, balance, and endurance.
+Korvus possesses all the typical attributes associated with the avian Shi'ar race: superhuman strength, enhanced speed, reflexes, agility, flexibility, coordination, balance, and endurance.

 As wielder of the Phoenix Blade, Korvus is able to fly and fire energy blasts through the sword.